The Politics Shed- A Free Text Book for all students of Politics.

 Party funding remains to be reformed.
 In March 2006, former civil servant Sir Hayden Phillips was charged with setting up an inquiry to come up with proposal for reform.
 It reported a year later.
 He recommended capping individual donations at £50,000 and capping spending for political campaigns.
 He also suggested increasing state funding by £25m and expanding its reach However, no subsequent government has acted on this recommendation.
 Pressure to make public spending cuts under the coalition government meant that this was not the time to place an additional burden on the taxpayer.

-On 3rd July 2020, the First Minister of Wales, Mark Drakeford, said that, despite the ongoing coronavirus pandemic, which has required a co-ordinated response from the UK Government and three devolved administrations, he had not spoken to UK Prime Minister Boris Johnson since May.
-Many academics have argued that the coronavirus has highlighted the need for a new machinery of intergovernmental relations, with either a strengthened Joint Ministerial Committee structure, or a new executive decision making body to enable the four governments to co-operate when their responsibilities overlap.
+On 3rd July 2020, the First Minister of Wales, Mark Drakeford, stated that, despite the ongoing coronavirus pandemic, which has necessitated a coordinated response from the UK Government and the three devolved administrations, he had not spoken to UK Prime Minister Boris Johnson since May.
+Many academics have argued that the coronavirus has highlighted the need for a new machinery of intergovernmental relations, with either a strengthened Joint Ministerial Committee structure or a new executive decision-making body to enable the four governments to cooperate when their responsibilities overlap.

 There were slight differences in policy from the very beginning.
 Sometimes, the differences were just a matter of timing, with different nations reaching the same conclusion at different speeds.
 For example, the UK Government ended jury trials and closed schools and colleges in England several days after Scotland, Wales and Northern Ireland did the same.
 In other cases, the lockdown was tailored to local needs.
 For example, Scotland announced financial support for its fishing industry a full month before similar support was provided in England.
 Sometimes the devolved governments implemented the same strategy in slightly different ways.
 For example, England, Scotland and Wales all granted a year long business rates (taxes on any commercial properties) holiday.
 However, Wales limited this entitlement to properties valued under £500,000 in order to fund grants for small businesses during the lockdown.